laravel/docs/upgrade.md

 Update your `laravel/framework` dependency to `5.4.*` in your `composer.json` file.

+#### Flushing The Cache

-> {note} After upgrading all packages, you should run `php artisan view:clear` to avoid Blade errors related to the removal of `Illuminate\View\Factory::getFirstLoop()`.
-Also, run `php artisan route:cache` to avoid errors related to application routes.
+After upgrading all packages, you should run `php artisan view:clear` to avoid Blade errors related to the removal of `Illuminate\View\Factory::getFirstLoop()`.
+In addition, you may need to run `php artisan route:clear` to flush the route cache.

 #### Laravel Cashier